Multiple Selection Display Modes

 </style>

-Blazor MultiSelect DropDown with remove icon based on condition
+Blazor MultiSelect Dropdown with conditional chip remove icon

-To get started quickly with Checkbox mode in the Blazor MultiSelect Dropdown component, you can check the video below.
+To get started quickly with CheckBox mode in the Blazor MultiSelect Dropdown component, watch the following video:

 The MultiSelect has built-in support to select multiple values through checkbox, when the Mode property is set to CheckBox.